What is Incentive Travel?

 Participating companies say the return on investment shows up in the business results.
 A motivated team achieves higher targets, which in turn generates greater profits.
 In an IRF study, sales productivity increased by an average of 18 percent while a dealer sales program achieved a 112 percent ROI.
 Using financial metrics as incentive qualifiers, such as total new sales, net new sales or profitability, allows each travel program to set straightforward goals and clearly prove ROI.

 The intrinsic benefits that are achieved run much deeper though.
-Companies consistently report a more positive organizational culture, higher employee morale and retention of top performers.
+Companies consistently report a more positive organizational culture, higher employee satisfaction rates and retention of top performers.
 The correlation between incentive programs, the longevity of excellent employees and profitability is critical.
 As IRF notes, “these soft benefits translate into hard financial success metrics.”

 Performance impact case study